tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ### 🤔 What is PDE and FEM❓

 ❗ PDE is a equation using in physics, engineering, and many other disciplines.
-FEM is a method of PDE.
+FEM is a method of solving PDE.

 ![mesh2](mesh2.png)